Electrical Drawing | Software & Resources | Autodesk

 Electrical circuits must connect to the ground to maintain safety.
 Learn the correct ways to diagram electrical grounds with AutoCAD.

-Capacitors store potential energy; they are polarised or nonpolarised.
+Capacitors store potential energy; they're polarized or nonpolarized.
 The AutoCAD Electrical toolset enables you to diagram capacitors correctly.

 From DC to AC currents and batteries, there are many ways to power what you make.
 AutoCAD makes the planning and design process easy.